California State Polytechnic University

 The purposes of these regulations are to:

-- Regulate parking, with priority given to services of the university; and
+- Regulate parking with priority given to services of the university

 Section 1: Definitions

-- The concept of "pay for parking" on campuses of The California State University is at the direction of the State Legislature and is based on the theory that parking facilities must be paid for by the user.
+- The concept of "pay for parking" on campuses of The California State University is at the direction of the State Legislature and is based on the knowledge that parking facilities must be paid for by the user.
 The money collected for parking permits reimburses the state for costs of constructing and operating parking facilities.
-Enforcement of parking regulations is the direct responsibility of the University.
+Enforcement of parking regulations is the direct responsibility of the university.

 - 1.2 Campus

-- For the purpose of these regulations, campus is defined as all property owned, leased, and/or controlled by California Polytechnic State University (Cal Poly) which is, or may hereafter be dedicated mainly to the educational, research, housing, recreational, parking, or other activities of the university.
+- Campus, for the purpose of these regulations, is defined as all property owned, leased, and/or controlled by California Polytechnic State University (Cal Poly) which is, or may hereafter be dedicated mainly to the educational, research, housing, recreational, parking, or other activities of the university.

 - Parking on campus is by permit only with the exception of metered spaces.
 This policy applies to the entire campus, which includes all outlying areas.